PBR Global Cup: 2017 inaugural event

-The competition format for the inaugural event was very different from a traditional bull riding event.
+The competition format for the inaugural PBR Global Cup was very different from a traditional bull riding event.
 There were two days of competition.
 Each team attempted to score up to 14 qualified rides.
 The winning team was decided by the highest combined score.
 Coaches made all the riding decisions.
 The winning team was determined by points.
 Each qualified ride was judged up to 100 points.
 The total of all qualified ride points was combined for the total points earned.
 The team with the highest number of points became the winner, in this case, Team USA had the most points with 1,026.75 points.
 Team USA's riders rode 12 bulls out of 18 total outs (trips out of the bucking chute) and had one disqualification for a bulls ridden ratio of 12-18-1 (qualified rides-outs-disqualified).
 For first place they earned the top prize money of $400,000 and, of course, the Canadian horn piece of the Global Cup Trophy.

 In 2017, the inaugural event was hosted from November 9 through 11 at Rogers Place in Edmonton, Alberta, Canada.
 The event paid out the second largest prize amount in North America, with only the PBR World Finals paying out more.
 By the end of the event, Team USA had become the winner.
-Team USA consisted of 2016 PBR World Champion Cooper Davis, Derek Kolbaba, Brennon Eldred, Cole Melancon, Stormy Wing, 2009 PBR Rookie of the Year Cody Nance, 2012 PRCA Champion Bull Rider Cody Teel and was coached by two-time PBR World Champion Justin McBride.
+Team USA consisted of 2016 PBR World Champion Cooper Davis, Derek Kolbaba, Brennon Eldred, Cole Melancon, Stormy Wing, 2009 PBR Rookie of the Year Cody Nance, 2012 PRCA World Champion bull rider Cody Teel and was coached by two-time PBR World Champion Justin McBride.